May 20, 2023 City Council Minutes

 - The Sexual Assault Program of Northern St. Louis County encourages every person to speak out when witnessing acts of violence, however small; and to help survivors connect with community allies

-Mayor Anderson issued a proclamation declaring April 2023 as Sexual Assault Awareness Month.
+Mayor Anderson issued a proclamation with Council Prebeg supporting, declaring April 2024 as Sexual Assault Awareness Month.
+The motion carried with Councilor Buria absent.

 - No formal report